 We have found that under natural stimulus conditions the fly visual system generates spikes and interspike intervals with extraordinary temporal precision.
 As a consequence, the neural response carries a substantial amount of information that is available only at sub-millisecond time resolution.
 At this high resolution, absolute spike timing is informative about the time at which particular stimulus features occur, while different interspike intervals provide a rich representation of distinguishable stimulus features.
 These results clearly demonstrate that the visual system uses sub-millisecond timing to paint a more accurate picture of the natural sensory world, at least in this corner of the fly's brain.
-In addition, the data provide support for the idea that the system performs efficiently both in the tasks of estimation and of coding, making use of the extra signalto-noise provided by increased photon flux and reducing the redundancy of the stimulus as it is transformed into spikes.
-Finally, we note that our ability to reach these conclusions depends not just on new experimental methods that allow us to generate truly naturalistic stimuli [8], but critically on new mathematical methods that allow us to analyze neural responses quantitatively even when it was impossible for us to sample the distribution of responses exhaustively [9, 11].
-We expect that these sorts of mathematical tools will become even more critical for neuroscience in the future.
+We emphasize again that here the sub-millisecond precision is not a result of an equally fast stimulus dynamics since the stimulus, in fact, has essentially no power at these frequencies.
+This is an important distinction, discussed in detail in [41].
+In addition, an equally important observation is that the system performs efficiently both in the tasks of estimation and of coding, making use of the extra signal-to-noise provided by increased photon flux, even at daylight levels of light intensity.
+Perhaps of most interest, the analysis has made it possible to demonstrate a qualitative feature of the neural code in this system, namely the encoding of a temporally redundant stimulus in a neural signal of much shorter correlation time.
+At this point we can only speculate about the functional implications of this phenomenon, but at the very least it should give us pause in interpreting the code.
+Further study may reveal it to be an important feature of sensory coding and computation more generally, in particular under natural conditions where signals have high dynamic range, and show dramatic variations in reliability.
+We hope to be able to develop these ideas in more detail in the near future.